PHAGUN-JAIN/Projects/README.md

 # NPHAGUN
-using this repository for my practice projects on weeb development
+using this repository for my practice projects on web development